by Julie Furlong

 I’m not very good at telling jokes, I forget key points or I simply forget the punchline.
 So, I rarely attempt to tell a joke or funny story, as 9 times out of 10 I know it will backfire on me.
 However, I do have a good sense of humour and, like most of us, I love to laugh.
 Laughter makes us feel good – give me some of that anytime!
 It warms our hearts and fills our body with love.
 Just think about how great you feel after you’ve had a good laugh!

 Unfortunately, the reality is as we get older we laugh less.
 We lose our innocence and start taking life a bit too seriously.
 Things get busy, stressful and complicated and those laugh out-loud moments aren't always at the top of our minds or accessible.
 That’s why it’s important to remind ourselves of laughter and how wonderful it can be.
-It’s important to find the funny in situations and a reason to laugh out loud every day, because:
+(Read: The Happy Plan)

 - Life’s hurdles won’t seem so bad; laughter offers us an escape from the hard parts, reducing stress.

 - Laughter connects us with people, bonding us together.

 - It’s a natural part of us that makes us feel good, improving our mood.

 - It brightens our day.